| name | gate-check |

-- ›description: "Validate readiness to advance between development phases.
+| description | "Validate readiness to advance between development phases.
 Produces a PASS/CONCERNS/FAIL verdict with specific blockers and required artifacts.
-Use when user says 'are we ready to move to
+Use when user says 'are we ready to move to X', 'can we advance to production', 'check if we can start the next phase', 'pass the gate'." |

-- ›argument-hint: "[target-phase: systems-design | technical-setup | pre-production | production | polish | release] [--review full|lean|solo]"
+| argument-hint | "[target-phase: systems-design | technical-setup | pre-production | production | polish | release] [--review full|lean|solo]" |

-- ›allowed-tools: Read, Glob, Grep, Bash, Write, Task, AskUserQuestion
+| allowed-tools | Read, Glob, Grep, Bash, Write, Task, AskUserQuestion |

 Phase Gate Validation

-This skill validates whether the project is ready to advance to the next development phase.
-It checks for required artifacts, quality standards, and blockers.
+This skill validates whether the project is ready to advance to the next development

 Distinct from /project-stage-detect: That skill is diagnostic ("where are we?").